SAP-archive/teched2020-DEV166/exercises/ex1/README.md

 16. Save the file

-17. In your browser, open the ```BusinessPartners``` link to see the data.
+17. In your browser, open the ```BusinessPartners``` link to see the data

     ![API EDMX](../ex1/images/01_03_0020.png)

-    In the next step, you change the code, so the data is fetched from the actual service in an SAP S/4HANA Cloud system.
+    In the next step, you change the code, so that the data is fetched from the actual service in an SAP S/4HANA Cloud system.